 Gender and Social Inclusion Expert

-Ana Paula Sequeira, natural from Oecusse in Timor-Leste is a senior professional with close to 20 years of experience in the area of gender equality and social inclusion.
+Ana Paula Sequeira, natural from Oecusse in Timor-Leste is a senior professional with close to 20 years of experience in the area of gender equality, child protection and social inclusion.

 Ana Paula has experience with child protection, gender equality and social inclusion.
-Ana Paula professional career includes research, policy development and monitoring, capacity strengthening of civil servants and NGO officials as well as project management.
+Ana Paula professional career includes research, policy development, monitoring, capacity strengthening of civil servants and NGO officials, project management as well as gender based violence victim support.
 Ana Paula has experience working with highest levels of government, UN agencies and local NGOs.

 Ana Paula has a graduate degree from University of Hawaii.